SahilTikale/quads/docs/hil-interface-forQUADS.md

 A step by step guide for interfacing HIL with QUADS.

 # PREREQUISITE:
-* A HIL server is running and its URL available.
+* A HIL server is running and its URL is available.
 * QUADS has a non-admin user account in HIL.
 * A Project (a.k.a cloud01) is created on HIL which is accessible to the user
 * Nodes that will be used by QUADS are already allocated into this project.